georgibocev/GameHub/README.md

 - Pistols/: Contains the pistol classes and the factory for creating pistols.
 - src/: Contains the main program and player class.
 - CMakeLists.txt: CMake configuration file for the project.

+Starcraft Battle Simulator
+Welcome to the Starcraft Battle Simulator, a console-based game where the Terran and Protoss fleets engage in epic space battles!

+Table of Contents
+Features
+Prerequisites
+How to Compile
+How to Run
+Example Input
+Example Output
+Project Structure
+Design Patterns Used
+License
+Features
+Airship Types: BattleCruser, Carrier, Viking, Phoenix.
+Turn-Based Gameplay: Watch the fleets clash in a turn-based battle.
+Dynamic Output: Real-time feedback on each airship's actions.
+Fleet Composition: Customize the composition of your Terran and Protoss fleets.
+Prerequisites
+CMake (version 3.5.1 or higher)
+C++ Compiler (with C++11 support)
+How to Compile
+Navigate to the root directory of the project.
+Create a build directory: mkdir build && cd build.
+Run CMake: cmake ...
+Build the executable: cmake --build ..
+How to Run
+After compiling the program, run the executable from the build directory:

+bash
+Copy code
+./Starcraft
+Follow the on-screen instructions to input fleet compositions and watch the battle unfold.

+Example Input
+plaintext
+Copy code
+Enter Terran Fleet Composition: BCV
+Enter Protoss Fleet Composition: PPH
+Example Output
+plaintext
+Copy code
+Terran BattleCruser attacks Protoss Phoenix.
+Protoss Phoenix takes 20 damage.
+Shield: 70, Health: 70.

+...

+Project Structure
+src/: Contains the main program and individual classes for airships.
+CMakeLists.txt: CMake configuration file for the project.